jimni/http-comaprator/README.md

 Two html pages were made to showcase protocol differences from *.nikitin.su.
 In order to reuse these demo pages feel free to find-and-replace `nikitin.su` and go from there:
 * /benchmark — runs a few demo cases for each protocol
 * /ui — runs some pseudo-cache demo of http prefetching capabilities

+If you have any questions at all — please open an issue.